superhero/handbook/5-components.md

 ### [@superhero/wild-trie](https://github.com/superhero/wild-trie)

-A Trie is a directed graph data-structure implementation with wildcard support for graph path pattern matching.
-A lower level solution that can be used to model and navigate different tree structures.
+A trie is a directed graph data-structure.
+The Wild-Trie component is an implementation of that data-structure with wildcard support for graph path pattern matching.
+A lower level solution that can be used to model and navigate tree structures.